chltjdrhd777/gitip/README.md

 <img src="https://github.com/chltjdrhd777/image-hosting/blob/main/gitip-issuetemplate.png?raw=true" width="100%" title="template"></img>

-If you want to use your template, you should set the `TEMPLATE_TITLE_PLACEHOLDER` varibale on you .env file.
+If you want to use your template, you should set the `TEMPLATE_TITLE_PLACEHOLDER` varibale on your .env file.
 It will uses that variable as an issue title placeholder.

 <br/>